-Recognized as a tier 1 attorney in ERISA Law by Chambers U.S.A.
+Recognized as a tier one attorney in ERISA Law by Chambers U.S.A.

-Consistently recognized in Super Lawyers as one of the top 5 percent of lawyers in Nevada, Utah, Montana, Idaho and Wyoming for Employment and Labor Law
+Consistently recognized in Super Lawyers as one of the top five percent of lawyers in Nevada, Utah, Montana, Idaho and Wyoming for Employment and Labor Law

-Recognized as "Legal Elite" in the field of Employment Law, Utah Business Magazine
+Recognized as a "Legal Elite" in the field of Employment Law, Utah Business Magazine

 Scott has argued several cases before the Tenth Circuit Court of Appeals with great success.

 NON-ERISA LIFE, HEALTH, AND DISABILITY: Scott represents regional and national insurance companies in claims for breach of contract, misrepresentation, and breach of the covenant of good faith and fair dealing.